Jordan Mason: 2023 season

+2024 season

-In Week 1 of the 2024 NFL season, Mason replaced Christian McCaffrey in the starting lineup and ran for 147 yards and a touchdown in a win against the New York Jets.
-Three weeks later, he had 160 scrimmage yards and a rushing touchdown in a 30–13 victory over the New England Patriots.
-In Week 6, Mason exited the matchup against the Seattle Seahawks with a shoulder injury.
-He played in the Week 7 matchup against the Kansas City Chiefs but exited the Week 8 matchup against the Dallas Cowboys after aggravating his existing left shoulder sprain.
-After McCaffrey returned in Week 10, Mason returned to the backup role.
-In Week 13, Mason suffered a high ankle sprain in the matchup against the Buffalo Bills.
+During the season-opener against the New York Jets on Monday Night Football, Mason earned his first NFL start in place of an injured Christian McCaffrey and finished the 32–19 victory with a career-high 147 rushing yards and a touchdown to go along with a five-yard reception.
+In the next game against the Minnesota Vikings, Mason had 20 carries for 100 yards and a touchdown during the 23–17 road loss.
+Two weeks later, he had 160 scrimmage yards and a rushing touchdown in a 30–13 victory over the New England Patriots.

+During Week 6 against the Seahawks on Thursday Night Football, Mason had nine carries for 73 yards before leaving the eventual 36–24 road victory in the second quarter with a shoulder injury.
+He played in the next game against the Kansas City Chiefs, but exited the Week 8 matchup against the Cowboys after aggravating his existing left shoulder sprain.
+After McCaffrey returned in Week 10, Mason returned to a backup role.
+During a Week 13 35–10 road loss to the Buffalo Bills on Sunday Night Football, Mason had 13 carries for 78 yards but suffered a high ankle sprain.
 On December 2, 49ers head coach Shanahan announced that Mason will be placed on injured reserve.
+He was placed on injured reserve five days later.

-Mason ended the season with 153 carries for 789 yards and three touchdowns and 11 receptions for 91 yards.
-Five days later, Mason was placed on injured reserve.
+Mason finished the 2024 season with 153 carries for 789 yards and three touchdowns to go along with 11 receptions for 91 yards in 12 games and six starts.

+2025 season

 On March 11, 2025, the 49ers placed a second-round restricted free agent tender on Mason.

 Minnesota Vikings

 On March 18, 2025, the 49ers traded Mason and a 2025 sixth round pick (187th overall) to the Minnesota Vikings for a 2025 fifth round pick (160th overall) and a 2026 sixth round pick.

+Mason made his Vikings debut in the season-opener against the Chicago Bears on Monday Night Football and finished the 27–24 road victory with 15 carries for 68 yards and a seven-yard reception.
+Two weeks later against the Cincinnati Bengals, Mason had 16 carries for 116 yards and two touchdowns in the 48–10 victory.

+On September 16, 2026, Mason was placed on the injured reserve list after week one game against the Green Bay Packers.